afnog/sse/virtualization/maas-exercise.md

 ![Disabling the DHCP server](virtualbox-disable-host-network-dhcp.png)

+Then configure the matching interface on your host OS as follows:

+* IP address: 192.168.57.2
+* Subnet mask: 255.255.255.0

 Create a new VM called MAAS Controller.
 Give it 1 GB RAM and a 40 GB VDI disk, dynamically sized.